-At just 47 years old, Joseph Schillinger passed away from stomach cancer, his ideas never fully realized in the academic community.
-Lawrence Berk was so moved by his mentor’s contributions that he and 11 others assembled in 1943 to help further his ideas.
+At just forty-seven years old, Joseph Schillinger passed away from stomach cancer, his ideas never fully realized in the academic community.
+Lawrence Berk was so moved by his mentor’s contributions that he and eleven others assembled in 1943 to help further his ideas.
 Each took on a number of students and became an authorized teacher of the Schillinger System.

 The preoccupation quickly took hold of Berk, who went from teaching three students part-time on Saturdays to making musical education his life’s work.
 In 1945, Berk purchased a building on Boston’s bustling Newbury Street and called it the Schillinger House.
 As the school’s director, Berk oversaw a dramatic expansion in enrollment.

 By 1954, Schillinger’s theories had become only one dimension of a school which aimed to groom its students for careers and professions in music.
 Thus, the House was re-dubbed the Berklee School of Music after its pre-adolescent future president.